 Line and Area Import

 Polyline and polygon data can be imported as a single Photoshop path or each feature can be placed on its own path.
-The ‘Same path’ method is more beneficial when accessing individual features is not necessary.
-The ‘Separate path’ method allows for more control over each feature.
+The ‘Same path’ method is more beneficial when accessing individual features while the ‘Separate path’ method allows for more control over each feature.
 Here too, you can filter the data on import using spatial and layer filters, and you can choose attributes to use as path names.

 Set your preference before importing for how to handle lines and areas that extend beyond the extents of the canvas; either import only data that intersects the canvas, crop to the canvas, or import everything and allow the data to extend outside of the map area.